ActiveState/cli/public/install-sh-tests.md

 ## No prompt with target not in PATH

-Install the state tool with no prompts and a target not in the current PATH
+Install the State Tool with no prompts and a target not in the current PATH

 ```sh
 docker run --rm -it -v $PWD/public:/scripts -w /root buildpack-deps:bionic-curl \